all-in-one-of/snippets/HOU_SOP_Vellum.md

 `Attach to Geo` - look for closeest point and stick to geometry (target to geo to stic / up value of clostest point ) use in anim
 `Stich` - (connect cloths) or stich points in 2 groups that are far away and keep it apart

-`Glue`  -  Source and target geo and search distance to connect pts.
-`Weld Points` - Tide fracture when pts are in same @P     Breaking level at stress level
+`Glue`  -  Source and target geo and search distance to connect pts. (check nr constrains per point)   breaking treshold `Weld Points` - Tide fracture when pts are in same @P     Breaking level at stress level